-General Contact Information

-- Your Character Journey: Compelling Overview (1500 characters-not scored); Core Values; 3 Resources; Info on Forum. - Self-Assessment: This is tricky.
-You need 6 to 10 folks to score your school/district on the 11 Prin.
+- 1 General Contact Information; - Also indicate if you wish to be Recertified. - Your Character Journey: Compelling Overview (600 WORDS - NOT scored); Core Values; 3 Resources; Info on Forum; Recertified?
+Current NJSOC? - Self-Assessment: This is tricky.
+You need at least 6 folks to score your school/district on the 11 Prin.
 Follow the directions about sending folks the link as well as scoring guide.
-District applicants must include assessments from all schools not already certified as National Schools of Character.

-Understand the 2021 Application
+Understand the Application